Southeastern Universities Research Association

 The Southeastern Universities Research Association, Inc. (SURA) is a non-profit association with member universities from the United States and Canada.
 SURA is focused on advancing science, research, and educational discovery.

-SURA is the parent company of Jefferson Science Associates, LLC (JSA), which is the Management and Operations (M&O) contractor for Thomas Jefferson National Accelerator Facility in Newport News, Virginia.
-In addition to Jefferson Lab, SURA supports space science & technology, information technology, and coastal and environmental research.
+SURA, in partnership with the Virginia Polytechnic Institute and State University, co-owns SURATech, LLC, the Management and Operating (M&O) contractor for Thomas Jefferson National Accelerator Facility in Newport News, Virginia.
+In addition to managing Jefferson Lab, SURA supports research and workforce development across space sciences, computational and data sciences, and nuclear physics.

 SURA was founded in May 1980 at a meeting at The College of William & Mary, in which a group of research physicists from various universities recognized the opportunity to create a consortium to promote the expansion of nuclear physics in southeastern United States.
-Harry Holmgren, of the University of Maryland, was the first elected president of SURA, with Jim McCarthy of the University of Virginia as the Vice President.
-SURA was initially formed in response to the science community’s desire to build an electron macerator to explore the role of quarks in nuclear structure.
-This CEBAF is now known as the Thomas Jefferson National Accelerator Facility (Jefferson Lab).
+Harry Holmgren of the University of Maryland, was the first elected president of SURA, with Jim McCarthy from the University of Virginia as the Vice President.
+SURA was initially formed in response to the science community’s desire to build an electron accelerator to explore the role of quarks in nuclear structure.
+Originally named CEBAF, the laboratory is now known as the Thomas Jefferson National Accelerator Facility (Jefferson Lab).

 Organization

-As a consortium of 57 advanced research institutions, SURA collaborates with its members to bring expertise to support the Department of Energy, the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and the Department of Defense in addition to other federal and commercial industry research and development programs.
+As a consortium of 57 advanced research institutions, SURA collaborates with its members to support the Department of Energy, the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and the Department of Defense in addition to other federal and commercial industry research and development programs.

-SURA currently collaborates with NASA on the (CRESST II) program and the Goddard Earth Science Technology and Research (GESTAR II) program.
+SURA currently partners with NASA on the Center for Research and Exploration in Space Science and Technology (CRESST) II program and the Goddard Earth Science Technology and Research (GESTAR) II program.